ColinHeath/CardDeckChallenge/README.md

 the types of Card's data members are string and integer, so the value of a card cannot be compared against the string "Jack".

 Additionally, there is a makefile provided for compiling automated tests of the Deck class.
 The makefile produces an executable, deckTest, which will run a series of short tests to ensure that the Deck class functions as intended.

+**Additional Notes**
+- The tests provided use the GTest library, which comes standard in student VMs at USC.